Why the Fertilizer Crisis Won’t End When the Iran War Does

 One area where certification continues to play a defined role is traceability.
 Stancil points to the ability to track seed from origin through planting as a key function that remains relevant.

-“I think that we have a great opportunity to provide value… by being able to track their seed from breeder seed to wherever it’s planted,” he says.
-“That gives great value to protect their intellectual property.”
+“I think that we provide a great opportunity to breeders by being able to track seed from variety release as breeder seed to wherever it is planted,” he says.
+“That gives great value to protect a breeders intellectual property and provides an avenue of royalty collection.”

-In South Carolina, turfgrass is a major part of that system.
+In South Carolina, vegetatively propagated turfgrass is a major part of the certification program.

 “We have a lot of acres certified turf grass, about 7,000 acres now,” he says.
 “We can always keep track of what’s going on with a variety.”